cr432/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

 "Car Maintenance Tracker"

 Description:
-Develop a user-friendly website that allows car owners to input their car mileage and old maintenance data to receive current maintenance recommendations for their vehicle.
+Develop a user-friendly website that allows car owners to input their car mileage and old maintenance data.
+This data will then be used to calculate current maintenance recommendations for their vehicle and display it.

 Goals:
 Create a responsive and personalized user experience / Improve customer satisfaction / Enable efficient gathering and processing of input data / Provide accurate maintenance recommendations / Achieve sustainable growth for the business